 Climate change is one of the greatest threats that humanity has ever faced.
 Even in its early stages, we have seen its tragic consequences in New Orleans, Houston, Puerto Rico, the historic droughts and vast fires in California and catastrophic climate disasters in many other locales.
-Yet there seems to be a dearth of discussion about practical solutions.
+Yet there seems to be a dearth of practical solutions.

 Without question, the world must transition to renewable energy, but making that transition, even at the rate of the most optimistic projections, won’t be fast enough to stabilize the climate.
 In addition to renewable energy, we must draw down carbon from the atmosphere and replenish the depleted stores of carbon in the soil where it enhances fertility, boosts productivity, and creates drought resilience.
 Agriculture can be a driving force to mitigate climate change by adopting carbon farming practices.